GoogleFeud/ts-runtime-checks/README.md

 #### `If<Type, Condition, FullCheck>`

 Allows you to create custom comparisons by providing a string containing javascript code.

-You can use `$self` in the expression, it'll be replaced by the expression of the value that's currently being validated.
+- You can use the `$self` variable to get the value that's currently being validated.
+- You can use the `$parent` function to get a parent of the value.

 `FullCheck` is a boolean - if it's set to true, then validation code will be generated for `Type`, if it's set to false (which is the default), only the condition which you provide will be enough to validate it.